jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

-If you stare at these values for a bit, you can see their relationship: the _order_ is just the _grid width_ squared, and the number of cells, is just the _order_ squrared, therefore:
+If you stare at these values for a bit, you can see their relationship: the _order_ is just the _grid width_ squared, and the number of cells, is just the _order_ squared, therefore:

 - `order = grid_w²`
 - `num_cells = order² = grid_w⁴`

-An interesting fact about computers is that calculationg the square of a number is much faster than calculating the square root, especially for integers, Rust also doesn't have a way to express the integer square root of a number so you'd have to cast the number to a floating point value calculate the square root, and
+An interesting fact about computers is that calculating the square of a number is much faster than calculating the square root, especially for integers, Rust also doesn't have a way to express the integer square root of a number so you'd have to cast the number to a floating point value calculate the square root, and